How to create an event

 * These will only appear if you're creating any paid ticket types or are collecting donations.

 You can continue adding and editing any details and settings you'd like from your dashboard after you finish creating the event.
-When you're ready, click Go Live or Submit for Approval from your dashboard page.
+When you're ready, click Submit for Approval from your dashboard page.

 Remember that even after your event is live, you can edit most details and settings throughout the span of your event.
 Get in touch with us on support@quicket.co.za if you need help with anything in your event dashboard.